KunoichiZ/Magnezone/README.md

 * All of the dependencies listed in [package.json](./package.json).
 * [AnIdiotsGuide](https://anidiots.guide/) for his guide.
 * [Discordjs.guide](https://discordjs.guide) for the guide.
-* [Discord.js](https://discord.js.org/#/docs/main/stable/general/welcome) and [Discord.js-commando](https://discord.js.org/#/docs/commando/master/general/welcome) documentation for their documentaion.
+* [Discord.js](https://discord.js.org/#/docs/main/stable/general/welcome) and [Discord.js-commando](https://discord.js.org/#/docs/commando/master/general/welcome) for their documentation.
 * [faizal101](https://github.com/faizal101) for some imput on some things.
 * [Favna](https://github.com/Favna) for [Ribbon](https://github.com/Favna/ribbon) as my inspiration and for the Pokemon data.